ArsenSysyn/ssm-patch-manager/examples/README.md

-# Example of usage module with Windows instances
+# Example of usage module with Windows and Linux instances